Humans and Neanderthals Have More in Common than Polar and Brown Bears

-The study, published in the journal Proceedings of the Royal Society B , shows that the genetic distance values between humans and our ancient relatives were smaller than the distance between pairs of species which are known to easily hybridize and have fertile young.
+The study, published in the journal Proceedings of the Royal Society B, in 2020, showed that the genetic distance values between humans and our ancient relatives were smaller than the distance between pairs of species which are known to easily hybridize and have fertile young.

 Biology isn’t as Interested in “Rigid Definitions”

-Professor Greger Larson, Director of the Palaeogenomics & Bio-Archaeology Research Network (PalaeoBARN) at Oxford and senior author of the study says:
+Professor Greger Larson, Director of the Palaeogenomics & Bio-Archaeology Research Network (PalaeoBARN) at Oxford and senior author of the study said:

 “Our desire to categorise the world into discrete boxes has led us to think of species as completely separate units.
 Biology does not care about these rigid definitions, and lots of species, even those that are far apart evolutionarily, swap genes all the time.
 Our predictive metric allows for a quick and easy determination of how likely it is for any two species to produce fertile hybrid offspring.
 This comparative measure suggests that humans and Neanderthals and Denisovans were able to produce live fertile young with ease.”